ItsJustMeChris/chopt/README.md

 ## Usage
 - Break any log with an axe; progress is tracked per tree.
 - Keep swinging the same log until the quota is met; the rest of the tree is felled automatically.
+- If your axe breaks mid-timber, only the logs you could afford are felled—finish the remainder with a fresh tool.
 - Hold `Shift` while breaking to disable timbering for that action.
 - Player-placed log piles without leaves nearby will not be felled.